muzammilar/Resources-Algorithms-and-Data-Structures/interviews/leetcode/Readme.md

 <!--
 XYZ prbolem in golang and python along with problem statement.

-Please add comments to the code.
+Please add extra comments to the code.

+Please add a main function to run the code.
 The main function should be commented out by default.

 Python solution must be under a class Solution.
 Golang solution should not have a Solution struct.